Nithin-at-github/QuizApp/README.md

    ![admin_dash](https://user-images.githubusercontent.com/104214308/213705146-f86baf6d-6412-49b0-bd39-40628c213d65.png)

 6. #### Admin view Results
    The administrator can view results of all quizzes on this page.
-Admin will be notified whenever new results come.
+Admin will be notified whenever new results arrive.
 There is an option to download the result.
    Admin can also see the submitted answers by checking logs.

    ![admin_view_results](https://user-images.githubusercontent.com/104214308/213706536-82a85830-9581-43a6-b3e1-561e29babf73.png)